All About Power Distributors and Dispatchers

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 - Control Operator

 - Control Board Operator

 In 2016, there was an estimated number of 11,600 jobs in the United States for Power Distributor or Dispatcher.
 There is little to no growth in job opportunities for Power Distributor or Dispatcher.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+There will be an estimated 1,000 positions for Power Distributor or Dispatcher per year.

 The states with the most job growth for Power Distributor or Dispatcher are Tennessee, Georgia, and Texas.
 Watch out if you plan on working in Wisconsin, Wyoming, or New Jersey.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Power Distributors and Dispatchers is somewhere between $54,670 and $117,860.